-Grignolino is a red grape from Piedmont which exudes a lovely aroma of fresh flowers, small berries, and spices such as white pepper.
-Grignolinos also have high acidity and crisp tannins that make them great pairings for fatty food.
+Grignolino is a red grape from Piedmont, which exudes a lovely aroma of fresh flowers, small berries, and spices such as white pepper.
+Grignolino’s high acidity and crisp tannins make it a great pairing with fatty foods.

 Grillo is another word in Sicilian for “pips,” referring to the seeds in grapes.
 It is an ancient white grape variety, most famous for its role in the island’s fortified Marsala wines.
 The berries are small, with thick skins covered with bloom.
 The color of their peel is a greenish yellow that takes on reddish hues in the final stage of maturation.
 The wines obtained from Grillo are of a pale and bright straw yellow color.
 The fruity and citrus scents integrate with the floral notes of wild flowers and orange blossom.
 On the palate the wine is fresh and well structured with a pleasant, slightly sapid and mineral finish.

-Lacrima means teardrop in Italian, because the berries have the tendency to leak juice down the bunches, resembling tears.
-Lacrima wines are aromatic and richly flavored, showing intense floral and spice character on the nose with a fresh, berry-dominant palate.
+Lacrima means teardrop in Italian because the berries tend to leak juice down the bunches, resembling tears.
+Lacrima wines are aromatic and richly flavored, showing an intense floral and spice character on the nose with a fresh, berry-dominant palate.

 The word Lagrein has a Greek origin, “lagarinthos,” which means “hanging.”
 Lagrein wine has a very dark garnet color with subtle violet reflections, with aromas of black woodland berries like blackberry or bilberry, violets, hints of dark chocolate, and a mouth full of spiciness; completed by a long finish and velvety tannins.
 It is usually full bodied and tannic, but not heavy.
 Lagrein is a descendant of Teroldego, another Trentino variety, and is also related to Syrah and Pinot Noir.

-Lambrusco Grasparossa is one of several Lambrusco grapes, and one that tends to produce the best and most consistent Lambrusco wines.
-Grapsarossa grapes create creamy and full bodied wines, with ripe black cherry and dark plum aromas and flavors.
+Lambrusco Grasparossa (red-stalked) is one of several Lambrusco grapes and tends to produce the most intense, concentrated, and consistent Lambrusco wine.
+Grasparossa grapes, which only grow on hillsides, create a creamy and full-bodied style with ripe black cherry and dark plum aromas and flavors.

 Malvasia del Lazio is a white grape that is also called Malvasia Puntinata, which means speckled, due to the appearance of the grapes which have rust colored spots on ripe berries.
 Malvasia wines presents spicy aromas of musk and apricot with rather high residual sugar levels that is particularly suitable for the production of sparkling wines and sweet wines.